odoo/documentation/content/developer/howtos/rdtraining/C_data.rst

 **Reference**: the documentation related to this topic can be found in :ref:`Module Manifests<reference/module/manifest>`.

-The data is declared either in CSV either in XML.
+Data is declared either in CSV or in XML.
 Each file containing data must be added in the manifest for them to be loaded.

 The keys to use in the manifest to add new data are ``data`` for the master data and ``demo`` for the demo data.
-Both values should be a list of strings representing the relative path to the files declaring the data.
+Both values should be a list of strings representing the relative paths to the files declaring the data.

-Usually, the demo data is set in a ``demo`` folder, the views and actions are put in a ``views`` folder, the security related data is put in a ``security`` folder, and the other data is set in a ``data`` folder.
+Usually, demo data is in a ``demo`` folder, views and actions are in a ``views`` folder, security related data is in a ``security`` folder, and other data is in a ``data`` folder.

 If your work tree looks like this: